 - a belief in the wisdom of all participants, citizens and decision makers alike to arrive at a collaborative decision which they all ‘accept’.

 democracyCo offers a localised, skilled and professional approach – and we bring together specialist teams for the projects we work on.

-Emma Lawson - Co CEO
+Emma Fletcher - Co CEO